Kids-TALK Children’s Advocacy Center

 Who We Serve

-Throughout Wayne County, the Kids-TALK CAC serves children through age 17 and their non-offending family members at two child-friendly facilities in Southgate and Detroit.
+Throughout Wayne County, the Kids-TALK CAC serves children through age 17 and their protective family members at two child-friendly facilities in Southgate and Detroit.
 Services include forensic interviewing, advocacy, onsite medical evaluations, mental health services, and outreach and prevention programming.
+Please visit the For Families and Caregivers section below to learn more about these services.

 Forensic interview and advocacy services are provided without cost, and medical evaluations and therapy services are provided regardless of ability to pay.